sgzsh269/multiplayer-ai/ai-ref/project-docs/project-plan.md

 ---

 ### 12. E2E & Integration Testing

   - [ ] Playwright tests for dashboard flows: chatroom creation, joining, team listing, etc.

 // Each task above is designed to deliver a testable, end-to-end user flow.

+[note] Next.js 15 dynamic API route param handling (`params` as Promise) was updated and tested in all relevant API routes.